-About the Track Director: Dr. Martha Witt, Professor of English and Creative Writing, is a novelist, short story writer, and translator who regularly teaches courses in Creative Writing, Literature, Composition, Book and Magazine Editing, and Professional Writing.
-Her novel, Broken As Things Are (Holt, 2004/Picador 2005) met with high critical acclaim, and her short stories and flash fiction have been widely published in national and international literary magazines, including One Story, Agni, Boulevard, Narrative, and SmokeLong Quarterly.
-She has translated and published two plays and two novels.
-Her writing and translations have been recognized with awards such as the John Gardner Short Story Award, the Spencer Grant, the New York Times Fellowship for Creative Writing, the MacCracken Writing Award, the Cepell Grant for Translation, the Thomas J. Watson Traveling Grant, and, most recently, a Fulbright Scholarship.
+About the Track Director: Dr. Martha Witt, Professor of English and Creative Writing, is a recipient of a 2023 Fulbright.
+She is a novelist, short story writer, and translator who regularly teaches courses in Creative Writing, Literature, Composition, Book and Magazine Editing, and Professional Writing.
+Her novel, Broken as Things Are (Holt, 2004/Picador 2005) met with high critical acclaim, and her short stories and flash fiction have been widely published in national and international literary magazines, including One Story, Agni, Boulevard, Narrative, and SmokeLong Quarterly.
+She has translated and published three plays and three novels.
+Her writing and translations have been recognized with awards such as the John Gardner Short Story Award, the Spencer Grant, the New York Times Fellowship for Creative Writing, the MacCracken Writing Award, the Cepell Grant for Translation, the Thomas J. Watson Traveling Grant.
 Professor Witt regularly serves on the panel of judges for the International Bridge Award for Fiction.